AI-Ready Product Pages — A 6-Point Scoring Checklist for E-Commerce

 [Continues with: detailed specs, sizing guide, use cases, care instructions, FAQ]

 Product schema makes your product data machine-readable.
-Without it, AI systems parse your HTML and guess — with it, they have structured fields for name, price, rating, availability, and more.
+Without it the AI parses your HTML and guesses.
+With it, it has structured fields for name, price, rating, availability.
+Guessing loses.

 {